Gi60s/full-stack-dev/docs-src/index.md

 - **Project Scope (15%)** - Don't make your project too small.
 If you have questions about what is too small be sure to ask me.
 (Show through demonstration.)

-- **Container Management (15%)** - You application needs to use Docker Compose so that it can be easily run from any computer that has container management capabilities.
+- **Environment (15%)** - You application needs to use Docker Compose so that it can be easily run from any computer that has container management capabilities.
+It also must accept a configuration to enable it to be deployed to other servers or even the cloud.

 - **Reward and Challenge (5%)** - Share with the class what the most rewarding part of the project was as well as the most challenging.